Antidepressants Without Sexual Side Effects

 What to Do if You're Experiencing Sexual Side Effects From Antidepressants

-If you encounter any sexual problems while on an SSRI medication, discussing it with your doctor or therapist is essential.
-In some cases, these side effects may improve over time, so patience is valuable, especially if the medication is effectively managing your depression.
+If you encounter any sexual problems while on an SSRI medication, discussing it with your doctor or therapist the first step to take.
+There are occassions where these side effects may improve over time, so patience is valuable, especially if the medication is effectively managing your depression.

-- Lower the dose: Adjusting the dosage to a lower but still therapeutic level might alleviate sexual side effects.
+Lowering the dose - Adjusting the antidepressant dosage to a lower but still therapeutic level dose may alleviate the sexual side effects.

-- Switch to a different drug: Some antidepressants, such as bupropion (Wellbutrin) and mirtazapine (Remeron), are less likely to cause sexual problems.
-Bupropion, influencing norepinephrine and dopamine, can sometimes improve sexual response.
+Switching to a different drug - Some antidepressants, such as the aforementioned antidepressants, are less likely to cause sexual problems.
+Bupropion, influencing norepinephrine and dopamine, may even improve sexual response.

-- Meet with a therapist: Psychological issues often intertwine with physical problems or medication side effects.
-Couples facing sexual concerns can benefit from working with a sex therapist or general therapist to explore and address their issues, improve communication, and expand their sexual repertoire.
+Meeting with a therapist - Psychological issues often intertwine with physical problems or medication side effects.
+Couples facing sexual concerns can benefit from working with a licensed therapist to address their issues, improve communication.

 Disclaimer: The information provided is intended for general informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a qualified healthcare provider, such as a physician, before starting any new treatment or making changes to your existing treatment plan.
 Individual responses to treatment may vary, and a healthcare professional can provide personalized guidance based on your specific needs and circumstances.
 If you are experiencing severe or persistent symptoms of disease seek immediate medical attention.